Senior Industry Professionals

 With her team, Ms. Gomez acts as a Compliance and Sustainability expert and key intermediary between Investors, Deal Teams and portfolio companies to enable transformation and value creation for the portfolio.
 Ms. Gomez has 6 years of experience in CSR, Ethical Compliance and Supply Chain Risk Management in corporate and certification environments in Europe and Asia.
 In particular, she was Social Compliance Manager of Casino Group, leading the implementation of the Social Compliance strategy worldwide and building an integrated approach with Quality and Purchase departments.

-Jie Gong is a Partner at Pantheon, and a member of the firm’s Asia Regional Investment Committee and the Global Co-investment Committee.
-Jie joined Pantheon from Morgan Stanley Alternative Investment Partners' private equity fund of funds group, where she led Asian investment activity and was a member of the Global Investment Committee.
-Before that she was a Vice President at JPMorgan responsible for leverage finance deal origination, structuring and execution in Greater China.
+Jie Gong, Partner, joined Pantheon in 2013 and has 21 years of private equity experience.
+Ms. Gong is a member of the firm’s Asia Regional Investment Committee, the Global Co-investment Committee, the Global Diversity Committee and the ESG Committee.
+Ms. Gong joined Pantheon from Morgan Stanley Alternative Investment Partners' private equity fund of funds group, where she was head of Asia, and before that she worked at JP Morgan in leverage finance.
 Previously she worked at the International Finance Corporation on emerging market debt and equity investments.
-Jie received a Masters in Finance from London Business School, an MA in Economics from University of Miami and a BA in Economics and International Trade from Shanghai International Studies University.
-Jie is Vice Chairman of the Hong Kong Venture Capital and Private Equity Association (HKVCA) and serves on its board.
+Ms. Gong received a Masters in Finance from London Business School, an MA in Economics from University of Miami and a BA in Economics and International Trade from Shanghai International Studies University.
+Ms. Gong is Vice Chairman of the Hong Kong Venture Capital and Private Equity Association (HKVCA) and serves on its board.
 She founded and chairs HKVCA’s ESG committee, and co-chairs its LP committee.
 She is also a committee member of United Nation Principle of Responsible Investment Private Equity Advisory Committee (UNPRI PEAC).

 Vincent Hsu is a member of the private equity team, focusing on investments in Asia, secondaries, and co-investments.